Fontys-Brett-Mulder/CardGames/Research/GitFlow.dotresearch.md

 always have some conflicts in how to use it.
 In the beginning of this semester I read about GitFlow.
 GitFlow has gotten my attention and therefore this research about it.

-# Main question
+# Main question?

-- How I use GitFlow in my project?
+- How to implement GitFlow into your project?

 # Sub-Questions